Judges

 We are very excited to be holding the Simulated Congressional Hearings (SCH) once again.

-After you register, look for a confirmation email from Member Solutions.
+After you register, look for a confirmation email.
 You will also recieve an email 1 week prior to the hearings with additional details and judging materials.

 If you have any questions, please contact Kimberly_Eggborn@hcpss.org or 410-313-5678.